Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 ###Summary

-I know that this is a rather long post and I really appreciate that you stayed with me that far(??) :).
+I know that this is a rather long post and I really appreciate that you stayed with me this far :).
 I focused only on the most important parts of the game.
-The code related to enhanced functionality like reloading the game and toggling game rules I will leave to you?.
+The code related to enhanced functionality like reloading the game and toggling game rules I will leave as an exercise for you!.

 Let's summarise what we've just learned about ECMAScript 6 and React library.

 ES6:

-- There are new `let` and `const` variable declaration, mostly to avoid hoisting.
+- There are new `let` and `const` variable declarations, mostly to avoid hoisting.
 - The `str.startsWith()` is one of the newest string method, which determines whether a string begins with the characters of another string.
-- Maps are one the new data structures which support a few handful methods like: `set`, `get`, `has`, `delete`.
+- Maps are one of the new data structures which support a few handful methods like: `set`, `get`, `has`, `delete`.
 - Use `for (var value of myArray) {}` to iterate through Maps.
-- Arrow functions `=>` are useful when you don't want to care much about manually binding `this`.
+- Arrow functions `=>` are useful when you want to automatically bind `this`.
 - It is possible to create and import modules.
 - The `default parameter` of the function allow parameters to be initialized with default values if no value is passed.